-- The fund invests at least 70% in global equities, corporate investment grade bonds and government bonds issued anywhere in the world. - The fund may hold other securities and asset classes (e.g. supranational and other types of bonds and listed real estate) issued anywhere in the world. - The fund may also invest in other funds (including those managed by abrdn), money-market instruments and cash.
+- The fund invests at least 70% in global equities, corporate investment grade bonds and government bonds issued anywhere in the world. - The fund may hold other securities and asset classes (such as sub-sovereign debt, other types of bonds and listed real estate) issued anywhere in the world. - The fund may also invest in other funds (including those managed by abrdn), money-market instruments and cash.